RobertLD/RobertLD.github.io/_posts/2024-01-26-Collection-of-Project-Ideas.md

 ### Pre-commit Hooks
 1. Linting commit messages
-2. Linting on argocd app-settings to confirm nothing is funny
+2. Linting on argocd app-settings to confirm nothing is funny.
+An interesting technology to use could be Perl 6 or Raku.

 ## Simulations
 1. Evolution simulation game with simple plants and animals (Golang?)